 Quick Answer

 Toenail Removal: Partial vs. Total Nail Avulsion and Permane relates to toenail conditions — typically caused by fungal infection or trauma.
 Most patients improve in 6-12 months for nail regrowth with conservative care.
-Same-week appointments in Howell + Bloomfield Hills: (810) 206-1402.
+Same-week appointments in Howell + Bloomfield Township: (810) 206-1402.

 Medically reviewed by Dr. Tom Biernacki, DPM — Board-certified foot & ankle surgeon, 3,000+ surgeries performed.
 Updated April 2026 with current clinical evidence.
-This article reflects real practice experience from Balance Foot & Ankle Specialists in Howell and Bloomfield Hills, Michigan.
+This article reflects real practice experience from Balance Foot & Ankle Specialists in Howell and Bloomfield Township, Michigan.

 Quick Answer